-- To ensure that external auditors are given access at all reasonable times to premises, personnel, documents and assets that the external auditors consider necessary for the purposes of their work. - 3.40 To ensure there is effective liaison between external and Internal Audit. - Journal and Service on their responsibilities in relation to external audit.
+- 3.39 To ensure that external auditors are given access at all reasonable times to premises, personnel, documents and assets that the external auditors consider necessary for the purposes of their work. - 3.40 To ensure there is effective liaison between external and Internal Audit. - 3.41 To work with the external auditor and advise, Council members and Directors and Heads of Service on their responsibilities in relation to external audit.

-- To ensure that external auditors are given access at all reasonable times to premises, personnel, documents and assets which the external auditors consider necessary for the purposes of their work. - 3.43 To ensure that all records and systems are up to date and available for inspection.
+- 3.42 To ensure that external auditors are given access at all reasonable times to premises, personnel, documents and assets which the external auditors consider necessary for the purposes of their work. - 3.43 To ensure that all records and systems are up to date and available for inspection.